-Upsides stock-rating system, Quadrix®, considers more than 90 variables in seven categories Momentum, Quality, Value, Financial Strength, Earnings Estimates, Performance, and Volume Metrics.
+Upsides stock-rating system, Quadrix®, considers more than 90 variables in seven categories Momentum, Quality, Value, Financial Strength, Earnings Estimates, Performance, and Reversion.
 Used together, these scores can help you find winners and avoid losers.

 We believe no numbers-based ranking system can substitute entirely for company analysis.
 Stocks cannot be reduced to a series of equations.
 Often what may really matter about a company’s stock is not on the balance sheet or income statement.
 For example, Quadrix can tell you which drug companies have done best in growing earnings and sales, but it cannot tell you the companies with the best new drugs in the pipeline.

 Still, we believe a numerical ranking system like Quadrix can be a great first screen for building portfolios.
 Because the system uses only quantifiable factors, it is designed to narrow the focus on companies achieving superior results.
 Similarly, because Quadrix is not influenced by the fear, hope, and greed that can cloud the judgment of all investors, the system is designed to provide unbiased feedback on current portfolio holdings.
 Quadrix has done a good job of separating winners and losers since we began publishing Quadrix scores in 2000.